VICLER/StepMot/README.md

 For all stepper motor drivers with STEP/DIR interface

 ### Features
+this library:
-* this library allows you to drive your stepper motor very precisely in ABSOLUTE mode
+* allows you to drive your stepper motor very precisely and easy!
-* the timing is based on micros() so you can do another stuff parallel to driving the motor (but don't use delays while the motor is moving)
+* will not block your code so you can do your stuff and drive the motor simultaneously!
-* backlash compensation for geared motors
+* can compensate a backlash for geared motors!
+* saves your battery and protects the motor from overheating by using power saving mode!

 #### Methods
 ```C++